 - 2 tbsp brown sugar

-First make the pastry (see above for link to recipe), roll it out and fill the base or use a ready-made pastry shell.
+First make the pastry eg this recipe, roll it out and fill the base or use a ready-made pastry shell.
 Chill until ready to fill.

 Preheat oven to 375F/180C.